 World Health Organisation

 The demand for affordable prosthetics is high in many developing countries, however, most of existing prosthetic systems lack in terms of functionality, affordability and availability.
 Not being able to walk has a huge influence on physical, psychological, economic and social aspects.
 Without access to prosthetics, many individuals in need are confined to their homes and live dependent, excluded lives.

 72% of the worldwide yearly produced plastic packaging ends up in landfills or nature.

 Ellen McArthur Foundation: The New Plastics Economy

 We are Project Circleg!
 A motivated team of six people with diverse professional backgrounds from design to biomedical engineering, communication and NGO management.
-We all share the vision of creating an impact with our skills.
-We truly believe that Project Circleg gets better when it is discussed from various perspectives.
+We all share the vision of creating an impact with our skills and truly believe that Project Circleg gets better when it is discussed from various perspectives.
 So get in touch with us!
 We are keen to get to know your ideas and opinions.